NethermindEth/starknet.go/examples/simpleInvoke/README.md

 Note: To run this example, you need a testnet endpoint.

-Steps to run this example on mainnet:
+Steps to run this example on testnet:

 1. rename ".env.template" to ".env.testnet"
 2. uncomment, and set INTEGRATION_BASE to the testnet url //You can get it from here www.alchemy.com/starknet